Energy: Transformation

 Energy transformations in the universe over time are characterized by various kinds of potential energy, that has been available since the Big Bang, being "released" (transformed to more active types of energy such as kinetic or radiant energy) when a triggering mechanism is available.
 Familiar examples of such processes include nucleosynthesis, a process ultimately using the gravitational potential energy released from the gravitational collapse of supernovae to "store" energy in the creation of heavy isotopes (such as uranium and thorium), and nuclear decay, a process in which energy is released that was originally stored in these heavy elements, before they were incorporated into the Solar System and the Earth.
 This energy is triggered and released in nuclear fission bombs or in civil nuclear power generation.
 Similarly, in the case of a chemical explosion, chemical potential energy is transformed to kinetic and thermal energy in a very short time.

-Yet another example is that of a pendulum.
+Yet another example of energy transformation is that of a simple gravity pendulum.
 At its highest points the kinetic energy is zero and the gravitational potential energy is at its maximum.
 At its lowest point the kinetic energy is at its maximum and is equal to the decrease in potential energy.
 If one (unrealistically) assumes that there is no friction or other losses, the conversion of energy between these processes would be perfect, and the pendulum would continue swinging forever.

-Energy is also transferred from potential energy ($E_p$) to kinetic energy ($E_k$) and then back to potential energy constantly.
+Energy is transferred from potential energy ($E_p$) to kinetic energy ($E_k$) and then back to potential energy constantly.
 This is referred to as conservation of energy.

 In this isolated system, energy cannot be created or destroyed; therefore, the initial energy and the final energy will be equal to each other.
 This can be demonstrated by the following:

 The equation can then be simplified further since $E_p = mgh$ (mass times acceleration due to gravity times the height) and $E_k = \frac{1}{2} mv^2$ (half mass times velocity squared).
 Then the total amount of energy can be found by adding $E_p + E_k = E_\text{total}$.